moorepants/learn-multibody-dynamics/mass.rst

    Q = me.outer(v, w)
    Q

-The result is not the matrix form show in Eq.
+The result is not the matrix form shown in Eq.
 :math:numref:`eq-vector-outer-product`, but instead the result is a dyadic.
 The dyadic is the analogous form for second order tensors as what we've been using for first order tensors.
 If the matrix form is needed, it can be found with